Sparse Matrix Inversion with Scaled Lasso: Introduction

 The rest of the paper is organized as follows.
-In Section 2, we present the estimation for the inversion of a nonnegative definite matrix via the scaled Lasso.
-In Section 3, we study error bounds of the proposed estimator for precision matrix.
-Simulation studies are presented in Section 4.
-In Section 5, we discuss oracle inequalities for the scaled Lasso with unnormalized predictors and the estimation of inverse correlation matrix.
-Section 6 includes all the proofs.
+In Section 2, we present the scaled Lasso method for the estimation of the inversion of a nonnegative definite matrix.
+In Section 3, we study the estimation error of the proposed method.
+In Section 4, we provide a theory for the Lasso and its scaled version with higher proven concentration at a smaller, practical penalty level.
+In Section 5, we study the least square estimation after the scaled Lasso selection.
+Simulation studies are presented in Section 6.
+In Section 7, we discuss the benefits of using the scaled penalty levels for the estimation of different columns of the precision matrix, compared with an optimal fixed penalty level for all columns.
+Section 8 provides all the proofs.